Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

 We see that there are two full-transmission maxima between $\Omega_{1}$ and $\Omega_{2}$, as long as the eigenfrequencies are well separated ($\left|\Omega_{1}-\Omega_{2}\right| > 2\sqrt{\Gamma_{1}\Gamma_{2}}$).

-We can now use the QNMT to design second-order bandpass filters with a transmission-zero either on the right or on the left of the transmission peaks.
-In both cases, we choose the two complex eigenfrequencies, for which Eq.~(\ref{transmission-circuit2}) gives a transmission peak-to-peak passband ripple of 0.25 dB, a stopband attenuation of at least 25 dB and a 3dB-bandwidth of $5\%$ around the center frequency $f_\mathrm{c}=10$ GHz.
-(For comparison, we will target these passband/stopband limits and center frequency for all filters designed in this article.)
-Then, we use the multivariable nonlinear-equation solver to find the structural parameters that will make the eigenmodes of the metasurface of \figref{Fig-double-background}(a) match those desired eigenfrequencies and with port-coupling ratios $\sigma=\pm\left(1,-1\right)$.
+We can now use the QNMT to design second-order bandpass filters with a transmission zero either on the right or on the left of the transmission peaks.
+These are nonstandard spectra and, in both cases, we numerically find the two complex eigenfrequencies $\omega_n^{\mathrm{opt}}$ for which Eq.~(\ref{transmission-circuit2}) gives the filter specifications stated at this section's introduction (0.25 dB passband, 25 dB stopband ripples) and a 3 dB bandwidth of $6\%$ centered around 10 GHz.
+Then, we use the multivariable nonlinear-equation solver to find the structural parameters that will make the eigenmodes $\omega_n$ of the metasurface of \figref{Fig-double-background}(a) match those desired eigenfrequencies $\omega_n^{\mathrm{opt}}$ and with port-coupling ratios $\sigma=\pm\left(1,-1\right)$.
 Results for optimized structures are shown in \figref{Fig-double-background}(c).
-We note that, as expected, the structure with a transmission-zero at smaller frequencies has a larger dielectric constant for the inside layer.
+We note that, as expected, the structure with a transmission zero at smaller frequencies has a larger dielectric constant for the inside layer.
 We also see that the shapes of the transmission spectra deviate somewhat from the ideal filters.
 This is mainly due to higher-frequency resonances that affect the scattering matrix (acting as a background $C$) and make it different from the two-poles approximation of Eq.~(\ref{transmission-circuit2}), leading to slight reduction of transmission at low frequencies and increase at higher ones.

-As commonly known for metasurfaces, higher-order diffraction modes can be pushed away by looking, if possible, for solutions with reduced periodicity $a$ and higher permittivities $\epsilon_{j}$.
+Finally, if we wanted to design the structure using directly the circuit model, we would need to compute the circuit elements $L_{a,b},C_{a,b}$ corresponding to the physical metasurface.
+This typically requires fitting Eq.~(\ref{transmission-circuit}) to the actual spectral response, which is not efficient for design optimization due to the large number of direct simulations required to locate and accurately fit the sharp spectral features.
+This is exacerbated by errors introduced by the aforementioned higher-order resonances not encompassed by the circuit model.